Sanglorian/orcus/Orcus Monsters - current.md

 <span style='height: 25px; width: 25px; background-color: #fff; border: 1.25px solid #000; border-radius: 50%; display:inline-block;'>⚔️</span> **Bite** (standard, at-will)
 +11 vs. AC; 1d10+4 damage, and the target is grappled (until escape).
  ⚔️ **Feed** (standard, at-will) ● Healing, Necrotic
 Grappled target only; +9 vs. Fortitude; 2d6+2 necrotic damage, the target loses 1 healing surge, and the wolf-goblin regains 10 temporary hit points.
-In addition, for each successful feeding, the wolf-goblin gains a non-cumulative +2 bonus on attack and damage rolls until the end of its next tu
+In addition, for each successful feeding, the wolf-goblin gains a non-cumulative +2 bonus on attack and damage rolls until the end of its next turn.
  💥 **Howl of the Damned** (standard, refresh 5, 6) ● Fear, Psychic
 Near blast 3; +7 vs. Will; 3d6+3 psychic damage, and the target takes a –2 penalty to attack rolls (save ends).
  **Shapechange** (minor, at-will) ● Polymorph